Treatment Options for Hip Disorders

 - Surgical treatment for dysplastic hip

-Recovery from a hip procedure can be lengthy.
+Recovery from a hip procedure can be lengthy and requires significant participation of families and the patient depending on age.
 We are dedicated to helping our patients have healthy recoveries.
 Our goal is to get you back to a normal activity level while still focusing on long-term hip preservation and follow-up care.
+We developed a specific pain management protocol for our patients that we use for most procedures.
+This protocol has not only led to the decreased use of narcotics and improved pain scores, but has also led to reduced hospital stays.